brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 Otherwise, we’re going to install bash on your Windows machine, through the Windows subsystem for Linux (WSL).
 WSL is like having Linux installed, except without the headache of partitioning discs or creating bootable disc images - it’s Linux running as a Microsoft Windows application.
 It’s an official Windows software, so you can trust it at the same level you trust anything from them.

+With WSL installed, we will then use the Ubuntu Linux package manager, apt-get, to install software.

+Once you have installed WSL, proceed to the [tools install section](https://github.com/brnco/DPOE-N-Workshop_IntroCLI-AVTools#install-tools)

 ### Install Windows Subsystem for Linux (WSL)

 To install WSL, follow [the instructions on the Microsoft website](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 [Here is a great video](https://www.youtube.com/watch?v=X-DHaQLrBi8) describing the steps, as well

-Once you have installed WSL, proceed to the [tools install section](https://github.com/brnco/DPOE-N-Workshop_IntroCLI-AVTools#install-tools) below

 ## Install tools